-- Improve employee relations: A labour law compliance audit checklist helps to identify areas where an organization can improve employee relations, such as by providing better working conditions or benefits.
+- Improve employee relations: A labour law compliance audit checklists helps to identify areas where an organization can improve employee relations, such as by providing better working conditions or benefits.

 - Ensure ethical practices: A comprehensive audit ensures that an organization follows ethical practices and promotes a culture of compliance.

-- Maintain a good reputation: A labour law compliance audit checklist helps maintain the organization’s good standing by demonstrating a commitment to following labour laws and regulations.
+- Maintain a good reputation: A labour law compliances audit checklists helps maintain the organization’s good standing by demonstrating a commitment to following labour laws and regulations.